alfonsograziano/personal-blog/personal-finance-where-you-are.md

 - net worth and investments

 Of course you have to start with a single sheet.
-You can have as mush columns as you want.
+You can have as much columns as you want.
+You can add a lot of columns like:
+- subcategory
+- payiment method
+- notes

  My advice is: follow the KISS (Keep It Simple, Stupid) principle.
+Start with only the necessary columns that you really need

 | Date       | Name                 | Price | Category       |
 | ---------- | -------------------- | ----- | -------------- |